sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 timestamp to the token/envelope, so that old tokens expire.

 # Appendices (misc notes from related discussions and earlier drafts)

+## Some possible extensions/variants

+### Key hash in DNS

+We could store only key hash in DNS, and include the public key together with the token.
+I see no clear benefit of doing that (but there would be a size issue if we were using other types of signatures than ed25519, with larger public keys).
+It might simplify logic slightly in the case of multiple keys: Check if one of the multiple key hashes in DNS match the given key, but use only the single given key to verify the signature.

+### Salted token

+A salt/nonce could be added to the generated token, i.e., sign concatenation of salt and log's key hash.
+The nonce would then be published in DNS together with the key.
+That would make it possible to revoke a token without also rotating the rate-limit key pair.

 ## Digression on the checksum field